 Send automated emails and push notifications

-It may seem like you’re a nuisance to your customers, but reminders about abandoned carts with creative calls to action actually works.
-The average open rate for abandoned shopping cart follow-up emails is 42%.
-This is much higher than the average email open rate of standard marketing emails, which stands at 18%.
+It may seem like you’re a nuisance to your customers, but reminders about abandoned carts with creative calls to action actually work.
+The average open rate for abandoned shopping cart follow-up emails is at 42%.
+This is much higher than the average email open rate of standard marketing emails, which stands at just 18%.

 It’s pretty likely your customer is regularly inundated with marketing emails, so it’s important to get inventive with your abandoned cart emails.
 Whether you use humor, urgency, a discount incentive, or offer more information, try to pique your customer’s interest creatively.